fossasia/susi_server/README.rst

 -------------------------------------------

 Hey, this is the tool for that!
-Just put http://loklak.org/api/search.rss?q=%23susi into your RSS reader.
+Just put https://api.susi.ai/susi/chat.json?q=%23susi into your RSS reader.
 Oh wait.. you will get a lot of information about tasty Cambodian food with that as well.
-Alternatively you may also read the authors timeline using http://loklak.org/api/search.rss?q=0rb1t3r or just follow @0rb1t3r (that's a zero after the at sign)
+Alternatively you may also read the authors timeline or just follow @0rb1t3r (that's a zero after the "@" sign)

 Where can I find documentation?
 -------------------------------